ringo-framework/ringo/docs/source/development/application.rst

 This will ensure that all the model will be available to alembic.
 Otherwise many tables would be scheduled for a drop.

+4. Set the configuration variable `app.base` to ''foo''.
+See :ref:`config_app_base` for more details.

-4. The initialisation of the database is a little bit different as we want to initialize the database with the migration scripts of ''Foo''::
+5. The initialisation of the database is a little bit different as we want to initialize the database with the migration scripts of ''Foo''::

         bar-admin db init --base foo